-- 1. Ensure that the DDS has a system in place to retain accounting records and supporting documentation for the time period required by applicable requirements and regulations. - 2.
-Verify that the DDS has procedures in place to reconcile inventory results with accounting records and to maintain accurate records for acquisition and disposition of property purchased with SSA funds. - 3.
-Determine whether the \$170,768 in undocumented expenditures was allowable and recover any portion which is not allowable.
+- Ensure the DDS has a system in place to retain accounting records and supporting documentation for the time period required by applicable requirements and regulations. - 2.
+Ensure the DDS has procedures in place for performing fiscal evaluations including comparing expenditures with budget amounts prior to making disbursements. - 3.
+Determine whether expenditures of \$172,354 not properly reviewed prior to disbursement are allowable and recover that portion which is not allowable. - 4.
+Determine whether the \$4,214,001 in undocumented expenditures was allowable and recover that portion which is not allowable. - 5.
+Ensure that procedures are in place to reconcile the Financial Status Reports to the general ledger. - 6.
+Determine whether the Financial Status Report incorrectly overstated DDS expenditures by \$899,764 and recover any unallowable costs.